 Pure Functions

-You've learned that Haskell doesn't allow mutation or side effects.
+We've learned that in pure functional programming, mutation and side effects are not allowed.
 Once a variable has been assigned a value, it is stuck with that value forever—to the end of the program.
-If you can't change variables or produce side effects, how can you perform the following very basic computational tasks?
+If we can't change variables or produce side effects, how can we perform the following very basic computational tasks?

 - incrementing a value